 My first shot at waiting tables happened in a buffet restaurant at a 4-star hotel.
 They gave me a uniform and sent me into the restaurant hall to serve food.
 Nobody even showed me the place.
 If guests asked me ‘where do you keep bread’ or ‘how to get to the loo’, I had to improvise.

-With colleagues’ help and some basic sense for improvisation, I somehow managed to stay afloat these rough waves they threw me in, hoping I would be able to swim.
+With colleagues’ help and some basic sense of improvisation, I somehow managed to stay afloat in these rough waves they threw me in, hoping I would be able to swim.
 I was.
 But this operation was running on luck as fuel.

 One of the latter, who was lacking basic leadership skills, used every opportunity to punish my availability with extra work, just because I was reachable and at service.
 On several occasions, while bombed with these additional chores, I would have been late for the bus home, or wouldn’t even have proper time to undress the uniform.
 It was a silly way to exercise one’s authority.